carmen16/news-article-topic-classification/README.md

     + The code is set up this way so that each model input can have its own object that accumulates different models and statistics
 4. [base_models.py](https://github.com/carmen16/w266-final-project/blob/master/base_models.py): Takes a `SplitVectorize` object from step 3 and runs it through a Multinomial NB or Logistic Regression model, testing different values of the parameters (`alpha`, `C`, `penalty`) and creating a table of model accuracies for different parameter values.
 Also allows the user to graph the accuracy of the model with different parameter values and different model inputs.
     + Plots are saved to the [plots/](https://github.com/carmen16/w266-final-project/tree/master/plots) folder
-5. [neural_net.py](https://github.com/carmen16/w266-final-project/blob/master/neural_net.py): Loads GloVe word embeddings from [GloVe/](https://github.com/carmen16/w266-final-project/tree/master/GloVe) to initialize the embedding matrix for the neural net.
+5. [neural_net.py](https://github.com/carmen16/w266-final-project/blob/master/neural_net.py): Loads GloVe word embeddings to initialize the embedding matrix for the neural net.
 Then takes a `SplitVectorize` object from step 3, tokenizes the model input, pads the tokens, and runs the padded tokens through a Convolutional Neural Network model.

 ## Where is the Data?